Geography of Michigan: Upper Peninsula

 The heavily forested Upper Peninsula is relatively mountainous in the west.
 The Porcupine Mountains, which are part of one of the oldest mountain chains in the world, rise to an altitude of almost 2,000 ft above sea level and form the watershed between the streams flowing into Lake Superior and Lake Michigan.
 The surface on either side of this range is rugged.
 The state's highest point, in the Huron Mountains northwest of Marquette, is Mount Arvon at 1,979 ft.
-The peninsula is as large as Connecticut, Delaware, Massachusetts, and Rhode Island combined but has fewer than 330,000 inhabitants.
+The peninsula is as large as Connecticut, Delaware, Massachusetts, and Rhode Island combined but has only about 300,000 inhabitants.

 The geographic orientation of Michigan's peninsulas makes for a long distance between the ends of the state.
 Ironwood, in the far western Upper Peninsula, lies 630 highway miles (1,015 km) from Lambertville in the Lower Peninsula's southeastern corner.
 The geographic isolation of the Upper Peninsula from Michigan's political and population centers makes the U.P. culturally and economically distinct.